MahirMahbub/Wiki_Movies/readme.md

 python run_db.py auto
 python run_db.py data

-# The parsing of data and  loading of data to the database will happen while starting the fastapi server
+# The parsing of data and  loading of data to the database will happen while starting the fastapi server when "data_loader" table will have "true" status for "Movie Data Loading"

-For manual upload of data with parsing
+For manual upload of data with parsing run in docker terminal:

-python serve.py
+python parse.py

+NB: ** It is not included "phrase 4" as this phrase was optional.

 When the database is ready with the parsed data, "data_loader" table will have "false" status for "Movie Data Loading" so that the data parsing & loading never happens again.

+# Phrase 4 will run while starting the fastapi server when "data_loader" table will have "true" status for "Movie Rating Loading"

+change the db value for enable/disable phrase 4.

+did not exposed an api for "data_loader" table's status change, because of maintaining exact api deliverables by the assignment requirements.

 # API endpoints

 http://localhost:7003/movies?count={}&page={}

 http://localhost:7003/movie/{}